ddanon/hd-client/README.md

 - you want to create a services user to run these under
 - you're using rootless podman(-compose) for both the headscale server and the tailscale container client (like I did)
 - you already have a running headscale server, built from: _**docker.io/headscale/headscale:0.23.0-alpha12-debug**_
+- you're using a newer version of podman -- I use podman & podman-compose from nixpkgs-stable (currently podman 5.1.2 and podman-compose 1.2.0)
 # Instructions

 1. `git pull https://github.com/ddanon/hd-client.git`